Many or all companies we feature compensate us. Compensation and editorial

 About Nelnet

-Nelnet handles federal student loans on behalf of the U.S. Department of Education as well as private student loans.
+Nelnet handles federal student loans on behalf of the U.S. Department of Education (DoE) and private student loans.
 It aids borrowers in managing their loans, making on-time payments, and navigating the ins and outs of loan forgiveness programs or other repayment plans.

-Nelnet doesn’t originate loans or determine eligiblity for them.
+Nelnet doesn’t originate loans or determine eligibility.
 Instead, it acts as a servicer for loans from the federal government and other entities.
-In this review, we focus on Nelnet’s federal student loan services, but you can check out our review of Nelnet Bank’s private student loans if that’s what you’re looking for.
+Below, we’ll focus on Nelnet’s federal student loan services.
+Check out our review of Nelnet Bank’s private student loans if that’s what you’re looking for.

 Nelnet’s federal student loans